What happens if I die without a will in the UK?

 Marry or enter into a civil partnership before they become 18.

-Unless your grandchildren and great-grandchildren meet one of the following criteria below, they will not receive any of your estate if die intestate.
+Unless your grandchildren and great-grandchildren meet one of the following criteria, they will not receive any of your estate if die intestate.

 The child’s parent or grandparent passes away before you.